-- identifying, reviewing and proposing policies relevant to management board compensation; - evaluating each management board member's performance in light of such policies and reporting to the supervisory board; - analyzing the possible outcomes of the variable remuneration components and how they may affect the remuneration of the management board members;
+- identifying, reviewing and proposing policies relevant to management compensation; - evaluating each member of management's performance in light of such policies and reporting to the board; - analyzing the possible outcomes of the variable remuneration components and how they may affect the remuneration of management;

-- recommending any equity long-term incentive component of each management board member's compensation in line with the remuneration policy and reviewing our management board compensation and benefits policies generally; and - reviewing and assessing risks arising from our compensation policies and practices.
+- recommending any equity long-term incentive component of each member of management's compensation in line with the remuneration policy and reviewing our management compensation and benefits policies generally; and - reviewing and assessing risks arising from our compensation policies and practices.

-Nominating and Corporate Governance Committee
+Nomination and Corporate Governance Committee

-The nominating and corporate governance committee, which consists of Mark Iwicki, Anand Mehra and John de Koning, assists our supervisory board in identifying individuals qualified to become members of our supervisory board and management board consistent with criteria established by our supervisory board and in developing our corporate governance principles.
-Dr. Mehra serves as Chairman of the nominating and corporate governance committee.
+The nomination and corporate governance committee, which consists of Mark Iwicki, Anand Mehra and John de Koning, assists our board of directors in identifying individuals qualified to become members of our board and part of our management consistent with criteria established by our board and in developing our corporate governance principles.
+Dr. Mehra serves as Chairman of the nomination and corporate governance committee.

-The nominating and corporate governance committee's responsibilities include:
+The nomination and corporate governance committee's responsibilities include:

-- drawing up selection criteria and appointment procedures for supervisory board members and management board members; - reviewing and evaluating the size and composition of our supervisory board and management board and making a proposal for a composition profile of the supervisory board at least annually; - recommending nominees for election to our supervisory board, its corresponding committees and our management board; - assessing the functioning of individual members of the management and supervisory board and reporting the results of such assessment to the supervisory board; and - developing and recommending to the supervisory board our rules governing the supervisory board, reviewing and reassessing the adequacy of such rules governing the supervisory board and recommending any proposed changes to the supervisory board.
+- drawing up selection criteria and appointment procedures for board members and management; - reviewing and evaluating the size and composition of our board and management and making a proposal for a composition profile of the board at least annually; - recommending nominees for election to our board and its corresponding committees; - assessing the functioning of individual members of the board and management and reporting the results of such assessment to the board; and - developing and recommending to the board our rules governing the board, reviewing and reassessing the adequacy of such rules governing the board and recommending any proposed changes to the board.